dojo/framework/docs/en/testing/supplemental.md

 });
 ```

-In this case, you can provide a mock of the `fetchItems` method to the Action widget that it will use to try and fetch items.
-Then you can target the `@button` key to trigger the `onClick` of that button and validate that the `fetchItems` method was called once.
+In this case, a mock of the `fetchItems` method is provided to the Action widget that requires items to be fetched.
+The `@button` key is then targeted to trigger the button's `onClick`, after which an assertion is validated that the `fetchItems` mock was called only once.

-For more details on mocking, please read the [Sinon] documentation.
+See the [Sinon] documentation for more details on mocking.

-## Functional Tests
+# Functional tests

-Unlike unit tests that load and execute your code, functional tests load a page in the browser and test the interaction of your application.
+Unlike unit tests that load and execute code, functional tests load a page in the browser and test how users interact with the running application.

-If you want to validate the content of your page for a certain route, you can update the links to make this easier to test.
+When validating application output for a certain route, an `id` should be added to the corresponding route link to allow for easier targeting.

 > src/widgets/Menu.ts